RonaldDijkstra/folkingebrew/source/beers/beers/2020-05-11-welcome-to-the-citra-show.html.markdown

 tags: DIPA
 ut_link: "https://untappd.com/b/folkingebrew-welcome-to-the-citra-show/3802655"
 blog_link:
-description: "Welcome to the Citra Show is een single hop showcase van Citra hops met een hint van Lactose."
+description: "Welcome to the Citra Show is a single hop showcase from Citra hops with a hint of milk sugar."
 style: New England DIPA
 abv: "8,5%"
-release_date: Mei 2020
+release_date: May 2020
 hops: Citra, Citra, Citra
 yeast: Vermont
 background: dark